CIeNET-Corda/number-portability-web/README.md

 # Number Portablility Web App

+NOTE: Please build the project [number-portability-cordapp] firstly.
+Copy the build/libs/number-portability-cordapp.jar to the libs directory of this project.

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: